 We’ve expanded our teacher training accreditation programs so that you can select the one that’s right for you: The ACBL Teacher Accreditation Program (TAP), the Easybridge!
-Presenter Course and the Better Bridge Teacher Training Program.
-(Please note that although the ACBL recognizes the Easybridge! and the Better Bridge teacher-training programs, the administration of these programs is not connected with the ACBL.)
+Presenter Course, the Better Bridge Teacher Training Program and the Learn Bridge in A Day?® (LBIAD) Instructor Accreditation.
+(Please note that although the ACBL recognizes the Easybridge!, LBIAD and the Better Bridge teacher-training programs, the administration of these programs is not connected with the ACBL.)
 Read Select the Program That’s Right for You to find out more about these courses.

 ACBL Teacher Accreditation Program Overview